 Is pain always a sign of a tooth cavity?

 Dental sensitivity is not uncommon.
 In some cases it could simply be due to extreme temperature changes.
-That said, in many cases, sensitivity is an early warning sign of a dental issue, like a cavity, which will likely require restorative treatment, such as a dental filling.
+That said, in many cases, sensitivity is an early warning sign of a dental issue, like a cavity, which will likely require restorative treatment, such as a white filling.
 The tooth layer beneath the enamel is called dentin and it is more sensitive.
 If dentin becomes exposed due to decay, patients often experience heightened sensitivity.

 If you’re experiencing heightened or extreme sensitivity, it is best to schedule a dental checkup.

 Keep in mind, most patients need checkups and cleanings every six months to keep their smiles healthy.
 If it has been longer than that since you last had your teeth cleaned, you should schedule an appointment.
 This is regardless of whether or not you are experiencing dental symptoms.

 What’s Inside a Cavity?